lycus/mci/docs/instruction_set.rst

 **Has target register**
     No
 **Source registers**
-    2
+    3
 **Operand type**
     None

-Performs arithmetic subtraction on elements of an array or vector.
+Performs arithmetic subtraction on elements of arrays or vectors.

-The first source register must be an array or vector of the types allowed in ari.sub_.
+The first two source registers must be arrays or vectors of the types allowed in ari.sub_, and must have the same element type.

-If the first source register is an array or vector of a pointer type, the second source register must either be of type ``uint`` or an array or vector of these.
-Otherwise, the second source register must be of the element type of the first source register, or be an array or vector of the first source register's element type.
+If the first source register is an array or vector of a pointer type, the third source register must either be of type ``uint`` or an array or vector of these.
+Otherwise, the third source register must be of the element type of the first source register, or be an array or vector of the first source register's element type.